For the marathon community, what’s best in the long run isn’t great for long runs

 Very few runners make a living running marathons, and even fewer make a truly good living at it.

 “The people at the top of the food chain … they typically run two marathons a year,” said Monti, who recruited elite athletes for the New York City Marathon for 19 years.
 “They typically have large and generous shoe company contracts, which not only pay them a salary but also give them bonuses for performance.
-A person like [world-record holder] Eliud Kipchoge is losing hundreds of thousands of dollars for one appearance that is missed.”
+A person like [world record holder] Eliud Kipchoge [of Kenya] is losing hundreds of thousands of dollars for one appearance that is missed.”

 But Kipchoge and the relatively few like him will be fine, Monti said.
 The pacesetters and folks a rung or two down in the rankings will be most affected by lost opportunities.

-The marathon world has a series of majors, similar to tennis and golf.
+The marathon world has majors, similar to tennis and golf.
 They are six large races that offer prestige and big payouts, and pro runners hoping to cash in can choose Tokyo, Boston or London in the spring.
-This year, only Tokyo occurred, and just barely — organizers booted the roughly 35,000 nonelite runners who entered and allowed fewer than 200 elites to run an eerily quiet race.
+This year, only Tokyo occurred, and just barely — organizers booted the roughly 35,000 citizen runners who entered and allowed fewer than 200 elites to run an eerily quiet race.
 It turned out to be the only spring marathon that offered big winnings, series points and large appearance fees.

-With Boston and London joining Berlin, Chicago and New York City in the fall, five of the six majors will occur in a seven-week span.
+With Boston and London moving to fall, joining Berlin, Chicago and New York City, five of the six majors will occur in a seven-week span.

 So why don’t runners just suck it up and do two of those in the fall?
 A few may try — heck, prolific distance runner Michael Wardian of Arlington, Va., said he hopes to do all five — but most human bodies don’t work that way.
 Racing 26.2 miles usually requires at least 16 weeks of hard training, and the all-out effort on race day leaves even top athletes needing months to recover.